danekikr/i3/README.md

 # i3-config
-# this repos itory includes my i3 config files for easily setting i3 up on a new distro
+# this repository includes my i3 config files for easily setting i3 up on a new distro